jasonlanderson/graf/README.md

 ## Welcome to GRAF
-GitHub Repository Analytics with Filtering (GRAF) is a web application that has the ability to collect and visually represent useful statistics on various GitHub repositories.
+GitHub Repository Analytics with Filtering (GRAF) is a Rails web application that has the ability to collect and visually represent useful statistics on various GitHub repositories.

 ## How it works?